2004 Venezuelan recall referendum: Result

+The preliminary result was announced on 16 August 2004 on national television and radio after 94% of the vote had been counted, with 58% having voted no and 42% voted yes..
 According to these early-morning results, the first condition (a quorum of 25% of the electorate) had been satisfied.
-The second condition (more votes against Chávez than he received in 2000) would probably be satisfied.
-However, the third condition (a simple majority: more people voting "yes" than "no") had clearly failed.
+The second condition (more votes against Chávez than he received in 2000) would probably be satisfied; however, the third condition (a simple majority: more people voting "yes" than "no") had clearly failed.
+The final results showed 59% had voted no.

 Disputes

-Allegations of electoral fraud
+Electoral fraud complaints

-After the preliminary results were broadcast, the opposition Coordinadora Democrática declared that fraud had taken place, stating that its own data (the Penn, Schoen & Berland exit poll, which was performed by volunteers from Sumate, the NGO which had organized the referendum) put the "Yes" vote at 59% and the "No" vote at 40%.
+After the preliminary results were broadcast, the opposition Coordinadora Democrática declared that fraud had taken place, stating that its own data (the Penn, Schoen & Berland exit poll, which was performed by volunteers from Súmate, the NGO which had organized the referendum) put the "Yes" vote at 59% and the "No" vote at 40%.
 Their exit poll showed the opposite result to the official voting data, predicting that Chávez would lose by 20%, whereas the election results showed him to have won by 20%.
-A poll company representative, Schoen commented, "I think it was a massive fraud".
+A poll company representative, Schoen commented, "I think it was a massive fraud."
 Coordinadora Democrática also told the press that no opposition representation was present when the votes were counted and that the physical ballots had not yet been taken into account.